-The Policy on Leave Management in ERO is on the Intranet.
+The Policy on Leave Management in ERO is on Te Tuī.

-For the purposes of clarity, staff who are part time will have their leave entitlement and/or payment pro-rata based on their normal working pattern/hours worked.
+For the purposes of clarity, please note:

+- that where the term 'annual leave' is used in this agreement and in the Leave Management policy, this refers to, and is inclusive of, the leave type termed 'annual holidays' in the Holidays Act. - staff who are part time will have their leave entitlement and/or payment pro-rata based on their normal working pattern/hours worked.